 Sub-headings and Paragraph Length

-The paragraphs shouldn’t be too long either.
+The paragraphs shouldn’t be too long, either.
 Aim for 100-200 words.
 If you change ideas, move to a new paragraph or a new heading.
 Readers like a bit of white space.
-Think of it like organizing your closet, and don’t cram too many words in there.
+Think of it like organizing your bookshelf – don’t cram too many words in there.

 Add Formatting to Help

 Use formatting tools to grab readers’ attention and help them read your blog post.
 Formatting tools include: